The Viral Fever: Inmates (2017)

 Inmates is a sitcom about living in Mumbai in the 21st century, starring Ashish Verma, Mukti Mohan and Aakansha Thakur, and writers Raghav Raj Kakkar and Kashyap Kapoor.

-Bachelors (2016–present)
+Bachelors (since 2016)

 Bachelors is a show about four bachelors who live together and encounter hilarious situations as they face the world after college.
 In 2016, TVF released a pilot episode of Bachelors featuring popular YouTube star Bhuvan Bam.
 The success of the pilot led to a 4 episode extension with Bhuvan and over 25 million views.
 Bachelors was picked up for Season 2, released in late 2017, with Jitendra Kumar replacing Bhuvan Bam as the lead.
 Season 2 has also crossed 25 million views since release and was listed among the best web-series of 2017 by FilmCompanion and Indian Express, and was applauded by various sects of audience for its satirical timing, and spoofs of popular Bollywood movies such as Dangal (film), Bahubali (film) and Chak De!
 India among many others.